 Know Before You Go

 Multnomah County, where Portland is located, is in the “High Risk” category, which means:

 • Restaurants and bars are focused on takeout.
-Limited indoor dining is allowed, but capacity is limited to 25% occupancy or 50 people, whichever is smaller.
+Indoor dining is allowed, but capacity is limited to 25% capacity or 50 people, whichever is smaller.
 Outdoor dining is allowed; up to 6 people from 2 households per table; 11 p.m. close.

 • Outdoor recreation, fitness and entertainment establishments (zoos, pools, gardens, parks, etc.) can open but are limited to 15% capacity.

 • Indoor social get-togethers are limited to no more than 6 people, total, from no more than 2 households.
 Outdoor social get-togethers are limited to 8 people.

 Please click on the questions below to see the latest information about Oregon travel restrictions and visiting Portland during the COVID-19 pandemic.
 This information is changing quickly, and we do our best to keep this page current.